Datavault-UK/automate-dv-docs/docs/tutorial/tut_xts.md

 #### Source columns

 Next we need to define the column heading that the XTS shall use from the source table.
-Here we set columns from the `stg_customer` table to variables using in the xts macro:
+Here we set columns from the `stg_customer` table to variables using in the `xts` macro:

 1. A primary key,
-2. The satellite dictionary, containing the satellite name and the hashdiff of the satellite's payload.
+2. The Satellite dictionary, containing the Satellite name and the hashdiff of the Satellite's payload.
-3. A load ate timestamp, which is present in the staging layer as `LOAD_DATE`.
+3. A load date timestamp, which is present in the staging layer as `LOAD_DATE`.
 4. A column to contain the `SOURCE`.

 Adding this to the metadata we should find something that resembles this: